douganson/connector-bridge-container-mqtt-getstarted/README.md

 Your Generic MQTT bridge should now be configured and operational.

-For your mbed endpoint, you can clone and build (via yotta) this: https://github.com/ARMmbed/mbed-ethernet-sample-withdm

-    - This sample assumes you are using the NXP K64F + mbed Application Shield

 NOTE: for the test scripts, I've had issues with paho-mqtt v1.2.
 Try v1.1... seems to work better.

-Enjoy!
+Container Bridge source (Apache 2.0 licensed - Enjoy!): https://github.com/ARMmbed/connector-bridge.git

-Copyright 2015.
+Copyright 2017.
 ARM Ltd. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.